 - Intentionally caused the accident or injury.

 When a trespasser gets injured in California, the property owner could be liable if they failed to use reasonable care to keep the property in a reasonably safe condition.
 In these cases, juries consider all relevant factors, such as:

 - The location of the property;

 - The likelihood that a trespasser would come onto the property;

 - The likelihood and seriousness of an injury.12

-Austin may not be liable to Bert because Austin did not have any reason to believe that a trespasser would come onto the property.
-Austin also may not have expected the wall to fall unless it was pushed.
+Example: A vagrant trespasses onto Austin’s property to steal from a shed Austin is building, which then collapses on the vagrant.
+Austin may not be liable because he did not have any reason to believe that a trespasser would come onto the property.

 Compare that example to the following: